kalawinka/minack/README.md

 •	grantnumber: indexed grant number \
 •	granttext: acknowledgement text
 # train_big.txt, test_big.txt, dev_big.txt
-Contains annotated training, test and validation sets of the corpus no.2 (big) in the IOB2-format.
+Contain annotated training, test and validation sets of the corpus no.2 (big) in the IOB2-format.
 Words marked B- indicate the beginning of the annotated chunk, words marked I- are inside the annotated chunk and words marked O are outside the annotated chunk.
 # train_small.txt, test_ small.txt, dev_ small.txt
-Contains annotated training, test and validation sets of the corpus no.1 (small) in the IOB2-format.
+Contain annotated training, test and validation sets of the corpus no.1 (small) in the IOB2-format.
 Words marked B- indicate the beginning of the annotated chunk, words marked I- are inside the annotated chunk and words marked O are outside the annotated chunk.